miekg/xds/README.md

  *  xdsctl - cli to manipulate and list health and weight of endpoints and clusters.

- *  xds - management daemon that caches endpoints and clusters.
+ *  xds - management daemon that caches endpoints and clusters and hands them out using xDS and ADS.

 TLS is not implemented (yet).
 Note that this implements the v3 xDS API, Envoy works with this API as well.